Registration is required as space is limited. No waiting lists. ROM Members only. Free.

 11:00 am - 12:00 pm

 Royal Ontario Museum

-Please meet by the dino in Chen Court 10:50 am.
+Please meet in Chen Court on level 1 at 10:50 am.
 You will be given headsets and then escorted to the gallery.

 Mark Peck, Collections Technician, Ornithology, ROM